Evadne Price: Helen Zenna Smith

 In 1930, Albert E. Marriott, who had recently started a publishing company, asked Evadne Price, who was known for her skill at pastiche, to write a parodic version of Erich Maria Remarque's All Quiet on the Western Front, featuring women at war; his suggested title was All Quaint on the Western Front.
 By her own account she took Remarque's book home to read and decided: 'Anyone who wants a skit on this book wants their brains dusted.'.
 She told him that he should publish an authentic account of women at war, and he asked her to write it, despite her protests that she was too young to know anything about the war.
 He offered her £50 if she could bring him 20,000 words by Monday morning.
-Through an acquaintance she met Winifred Constance Young, who had been a wartime ambulance driver.
+Through an acquaintance she met Winifred Constance Young, who had been a wartime volunteer ambulance driver (VAD).
 Young lent Price her wartime diary, and the 20,000 words were written in less than forty-eight hours.
 Price recounts that Marriott was so delighted with her work that he immediately took the carbon copy to the News of the World, who paid him £5000.
 It is likely that in making this deal he represented the writing as a first-hand account rather than a piece of historical fiction.
 If there was dishonesty or misrepresentation, there is no direct proof that Evadne Price was actively complicit in it; late in life, in an interview, she presented herself as a complete innocent manipulated by Marriott.

 The book Not So Quiet... was published as by Helen Zenna Smith, which was also the name of its central character.
 The book's jacket presents it as: 'An honest, unsentimental, savage record of a girl ambulance driver in France.' and claims: 'This is not a story.'
 These claims for authenticity persuaded reviewers to treat the book as a record of the author's own experience.
 The Manchester Guardian critic wrote: 'The author was attached to a convoy under the command of a domineering and heartless commandant, where the drivers suffered every discomfort of bad food, lack of sleep, dirt and petty tyranny.'